izzyreal/vmpc-docs/install.rst

 The standalone is built with JACK support, which is the recommended driver type to use.

-The LV2 has run successfully in Carla.
+The LV2 has been tested mostly in Carla.

 Builds for other distributions can be requested, or made by yourself.